jose-zothner-meyer/multinational-data-centralisation/README.md

 - Built a robust **ETL pipeline** for retail sales data.
 - Centralised the data into a **single database** for analysis.
 - Designed a scalable **star-schema** model for efficient querying.
-- Gained practical experience in data engineering and analytics, bridging raw data to actionable insights.
+- Gained practical experience in **data engineering and analytics, bridging raw data to actionable insights**.
 - Implemented secure **secrets management** for sensitive configurations using YAML.
 - Maintained non-sensitive endpoints and resource locations in a `config.ini` for clean, modular code.

 - Answered key business questions using <b>SQL</b> queries on the centralised database, such as:
   - Identifying the top-selling products across different regions.
   - Analyzing sales trends over time to forecast future sales.